-The Company incurred net losses of \$1,623,543 in the period ended March 31, 2010 and is expected to continue to generate losses while it continues to be a development-stage company.
+The Company incurred net losses of \$6,297,743 in fiscal 2011 and is expected to continue to generate losses while it continues to be a development-stage company.
 The Company anticipates significant expenditures for its mineral exploration programs.
 Since most exploration projects do not result in the discovery of commercially productive mineral reserves and are ultimately expensed in full, the Company expects to report net losses at least into the foreseeable future.